 Here we introduce you to some of the strangest Halloween traditions in Europe.

-This less known Halloween tradition belongs to Germans.
+This lesser-known Halloween tradition belongs to the Germans.

 In Spain, Halloween is actually a three-day celebration.